affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 Next I will try to add a json field to postgres and allow the contents to be edited.
 This will be a menu for a real-life burger restaurant.

-This project uses ra-data-simple-rest as the backend.
+This project uses ra-data-simple-rest for the data privider.
 That wasn't obvious to me at first. https://github.com/marmelab/react-admin/tree/master/packages/ra-data-simple-rest

 Blog post: https://fruty.io/2020/01/15/building-business-apps-with-react-admin/